awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-dev-endpoint.md

   + For the `G.2X` worker type, each worker maps to 2 DPU \(8 vCPU, 32 GB of memory, 128 GB disk\), and provides 1 executor per worker\.
 We recommend this worker type for memory\-intensive jobs\.

   Known issue: when a development endpoint is created with the `G.2X` `WorkerType` configuration, the Spark drivers for the development endpoint will run on 4 vCPU, 16 GB of memory, and a 64 GB disk\.
++ `GlueVersion` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Custom string pattern #13](aws-glue-api-common.md#regex_13)\.

+  Glue version determines the versions of Apache Spark and Python that AWS Glue supports\.
+The Python version indicates the version supported for running your ETL scripts on development endpoints\.

+  For more information about the available AWS Glue versions and corresponding Spark and Python versions, see [Glue version](https://docs.aws.amazon.com/glue/latest/dg/add-job.html) in the developer guide\.

+  Development endpoints that are created without specifying a Glue version default to Glue 0\.9\.

+  You can specify a version of Python support for development endpoints by using the `Arguments` parameter in the `CreateDevEndpoint` or `UpdateDevEndpoint` APIs\.
+If no arguments are provided, the version defaults to Python 2\.
 + `NumberOfWorkers` – Number \(integer\)\.

   The number of workers of a defined `workerType` that are allocated to the development endpoint\.